clay-curry/clay-curry/README.md

 Aloha, colleagues and open source neighbors!

-My name is Clay, and I've got a *guily* pleasure for
+My name is Clay, and I've got a *guily* 😏 pleasure for
 1. tooling,
-2. refactoring, and
+2. refactoring,
-3. choosing right abstractions (esp. if that means more of 1.)
+3. choosing right abstractions
-😏

 <!--